Alejogb1/job-board/blog-data/modulo-ada-programming-operator-meaning.md

 id: "modulo-ada-programming-operator-meaning"
 ---

-Okay so you're asking about the modulo operator in Ada right Been there done that probably with more spaghetti code than anyone cares to admit
+you're asking about the modulo operator in Ada right Been there done that probably with more spaghetti code than anyone cares to admit

-Alright let's break this down in tech terms no fluffy stuff I've wrestled with this Ada mod thing for longer than I care to remember.
+let's break this down in tech terms no fluffy stuff I've wrestled with this Ada mod thing for longer than I care to remember.
 Ada is all about correctness which means you can't just wing it like with some other languages that shall remain nameless.
 The modulo operator in Ada it's about the remainder after integer division that’s the core of it.
 It's not some magical incantation it's basic arithmetic dressed up in a syntax you might find unfamiliar if you're used to the curly braces crowd.

 I remember this one project back in the day oh man it was a control system for a laser device.
 Think really precise timing and power adjustments.
 We needed the mod operation all over the place for things like cyclic buffers calculating indexes for data streams and making sure certain events fire only every nth cycle.
 The first few implementations I wrote with manual calculations were a hot mess full of off-by-one errors and hard to follow logic.
 I mean imagine debugging that in real-time where miscalculations could melt something important not the ideal situation obviously.
 That experience was why I started to religiously rely on the built-in modulo for a lot of it.
 Learned my lesson the hard way a typical Tuesday for me I suppose.